Photonics & Quantum Electronics

 - Light absorption, reflection and emission, continuous wave photo-induced (nonlinear) absorption

-- Facilities include a spectroscopy facility using a cw laser; fabrication of organic light-emitting diodes, resonators and opals
+- Facilities include a spectroscopy facility using a cw laser; glove-box and clean-room for fabrication or organic light-emitting diodes and solar cells, magnetoresistance measurement setup.